Why Do Dogs Leash Bite?

 Leash training and walking will be a lot more interesting, if we change direction, change speed, and throw in some fun foot-work commands, such as Jump, Up, Weave, and Spin.

 4. Walk our dog on a loose leash.

-Walk our dog on a loose leash, stop often, and let him smell the roses.
-Only shorten the leash and move him into a heel position, when there are excitement triggers around, such as squirrels, cats, other dogs, and loud people.
+I walk my dog on a loose leash, stop often, and let him smell the roses.
+I only shorten the leash and move my dog into a heel position, when there are excitement triggers around, such as squirrels, cats, other dogs, and loud people.

 5. Take our dog to interesting environments.